Buy now pay later (BNPL)

 Another way that interest-free finance platforms make their money is through fees charged for late payments.
 Because repayments are deducted from your nominated account or card automatically, if there are insufficient funds and you do not reschedule your repayment, you will be charged a late payment fee.

-Some buy now pay later providers may charge other fees, such as monthly account-keeping fees, payment-processing fees or early exit penalty fees.
+Some BNPL providers may charge other fees, such as monthly account-keeping fees, payment processing fees or early exit penalty fees.
 Double-check which fees are outlined through the specific provider as charges will differ from platform to platform.

 Do buy now pay later platforms conduct credit checks?

-Most buy now pay later platforms usually perform something known as a "soft credit check".
-This means that they will confirm your details and check your credit records for bankruptcy or Part 9 Debt Agreements, but the check won't show up on your credit score (like a "hard credit check" would).
+Most BNPL platforms usually perform something known as a "soft credit check".
+This means that they will confirm your details and check your credit records for bankruptcy or Part 9 debt agreements, but the check won't show up on your credit score (like a "hard credit check" would).
 If you have major defaults on your credit record, you might not be eligible.

 Other interest-free platforms may not check your credit score.
 Therefore, it's up to you to be realistic about what you can and can't afford to pay back.
 While interest-free platforms don't affect your credit record when you sign up, they can report defaults to your credit reporting body, which will negatively affect your score.
 Depending on how many payments you miss, you may also have to pay legal fees if action is taken against you.